ChatScript/ChatScript/WIKI/ChatScript-System-Functions-Manual.md

 Patterns is an array of pattern strings as returned by CompilePattern.
-Alternatively, patterns is an array of json pattern objects, which has a field called `pattern` and optionally a field called `label` that will be displayed when tracing execution.
+Alternatively, patterns is an array of json pattern objects, which has a field called `pattern` and optionally a field called `label` that will be displayed when tracing execution and is retrievable using ^getrule(~ label)

 Patterns can use memorization
 and they can assign values.
 If they use memorization, you can assign those onto normal variables, which if permanent variables will be returned as "newglobals".
-You can perform an assignment inside the pattern using something like $answer:=_0  (see Variable assignment in Advanced patterns).
+You can perform an assignment inside the pattern using something like $answer:=\_0  (see Variable assignment in Advanced patterns).
 The "newglobals will  be omitted if there are no changes.

+Patterns can also define functions that can be used there or in later invoked patterns.
+They should be compiled using ^compilepattern

 Use of %trace_on and %trace_off in a pattern can also be used to trigger and return tracing data. %trace_on normally just does pattern tracing